 The answer is: it does not bother you if you do not spam.
-This means the following: if you send a lot of messages to people that they do not expect these messages, then many ony of them will necessarily click the “spam” button.
-When there will be some critical number of messages WhatsApp will decides that you are a malicious spammer and will really ban your number forever.
+This means the following: if you send a lot of messages to people that they do not expect these messages, then many one of them will necessarily click the “spam” button.
+When there will be some critical number of messages WhatsApp will decide that you are a malicious spammer and will really ban your number forever.
 When will this exactly happen?
 We do not know for sure, WhatsApp does not disclose its algorithms because of obvious reasons.

 We have done a number of experiments, and here are the three most interesting ones:

-- First we created a new account in WhatsApp and began sending out a message to our friends with two words in it: “buy an elephant”.
+- First, we created a new account in WhatsApp and began sending out a message to our friends with two words in it: “buy an elephant”.

 Friends knew about the experiment and they purposely pressed “spam” when they received a message, and informed us that they did.